Thomas Cook faces battle to regain confidence

 Thomas Cook, which had issued a string of profit warnings over the past year, blamed the slump in bookings by British customers on uncertainty over the company's future.

-TUI Travel, owner of the rival Thomson and First Choice brands, has looked to cash in on its rival's misfortune, placing advertisements in national newspapers stating: "Another holiday company may be experiencing turbulence, but we're in really great shape."

-Thomas Cook said Friday its banks, led by Barclays, HSBC, RBS and UniCredit, had agreed to provide a new 200 million pounds facility available until April 2013.
+Thomas Cook said on Friday its banks, led by Barclays (BARC.L), HSBC (HSBA.L), RBS (RBS.L) and UniCredit (CRDI.MI), had agreed to provide a new 200 million pounds facility available until April 2013.
 It replaces a 100 million pounds short-term facility announced in October.

 The banks have also agreed to relax the terms of upcoming tests of its financial health.